Vienna

 A 5★ design in a former Baroque palace, between MuseumsQuartier and Ringstrasse, that bets everything on contemporary art and discreet service.

-The Hotel Sans Souci occupies a restored Baroque building a stone’s throw from the MuseumsQuartier, and we sense from the entrance the contemporary stance: white walls, designer furniture, artworks hung like in a collector’s home.
+The Hotel Sans Souci occupies a restored Baroque building a stone's throw from the MuseumsQuartier, and we sense from the entrance the contemporary stance: white walls, designer furniture, artworks hung like in a collector's home.
 The 63 rooms blend oak parquet, upholstered headboards and black marble bathrooms, some with freestanding bathtubs facing windows overlooking Burggasse.
 The 500 m² basement spa offers indoor pool, Finnish sauna and treatment rooms, open until 22h.
-The Veranda table serves revamped Austrian cuisine, buffet breakfast until 11h at weekends.
-From 369 € a night, it’s one of Vienna’s best-located design addresses, without the rigidity of the Ringstrasse’s historic palaces ✨
+The Veranda table serves revisited Austrian cuisine, buffet breakfast until 11h at weekends.
+From 369 € a night, it's one of the best-located design addresses in Vienna, without the rigidity of the Ringstrasse's historic palaces ✨

 What makes this hotel unique